itwithlyam/BeaconGrab/README.md

 After that, run the file locally and take a look at the UUID, major, and minor.
 If the RSSI is less than -75, then we can usually say that the beacon is outside of the Sniffer's location, so connection is not needed after.

+## Temporary warning: Currently BeaconSet goes against the HTTP Protocol (using GET for a POST operation), so be careful while using it

 Please note that, the sniffer refreshes itself every 15-30 seconds (shown by "Scanning" on the screen).

 Thanks!